 Oakland or Los Angeles, CA Office

-We have a rich tradition of successful, high-impact, strategic advocacy on behalf of the more than 7 million seniors living in poverty in America.
-Our litigation program partners with local advocates and pro bono partners across the country to monitor legal issues that impact our clients and advance systemic litigation to protect their rights.
-This Litigation Attorney position presents an excellent opportunity to bring the promise of the Americans with Disabilities Act to older adults and contribute to impactful work in a collegial, collaborative environment at a time when the challenges to the safety net older adults rely on could not be greater.
+We have a rich tradition of successful, high-impact, strategic advocacy on behalf of the more than 7 million seniors living in poverty across the country.
+Our Economic Security team engages with local advocates across the country to monitor and address legal issues that impact older adults.
+The Senior Staff Attorney position presents an excellent opportunity to contribute to this impactful work by building out a new issue area in a collegial, collaborative environment, and in a time when housing instability poses a serious threat to the security and dignity of older adults.

 Applications will be accepted on a rolling basis until the position is filled.
-Candidates are encouraged to send in their materials by January 21, 2020.
-Questions about the position can be directed to Katrina Cohens at firstname.lastname@example.org.
+Candidates are encouraged to send in their materials by February 27, 2020.
+Questions about the position can be directed to Shelby Minister at email@example.com.

 - As needed, supervise fellows, law clerks, pro bono attorneys, and other staff or consultants.

 - J.D., with admission in the CA Bar (or admission in another Bar with eligibility for admission in CA).

 - At least seven years of legal, advocacy, or policy experience, with significant experience in housing advocacy or policy.

 - Strong legal writing, analytical and advocacy skills.

 - Familiarity and passion for civil rights protections and public benefits applicable to older adults (e.g., Medicaid, Medicare, SSI, Social Security, or the Americans with Disabilities Act).

 - Commitment to using the law to address systemic injustice and resulting inequities.